-At the time of testing, Units 1 and 2 were capable of firing mixtures of coal (bituminous and subbituminous), wood and wood waste, construction/demolition (C/D) material, tire-derived-fuel (TDF) and natural gas.
-During the tests, coal, wood, and natural gas were fired.
+At the time of testing, Units 1 and 2 were capable of firing mixtures of coal (bituminous and subbituminous), wood and wood waste, construction/demolition (C/D) material, tire derived fuel (TDF) and natural gas.
+During the tests, coal, wood, TDF and natural gas were fired.
 Refer to Appendix D for facility operating data recorded during the test program.

 In March of 2016, two low NO_x natural gas-fired burners were installed each boiler.
-Natural gas is utilized as a clean startup fuel, as well as at other times for flame stabilization and other purposes.
+Initially, natural gas was utilized as a clean startup fuel, as well as at other times for flame stabilization and other purposes.
+Since mid-2018, natural gas has been a consistent part of the fuel mixture for each boiler.